-What happens if you have billions of dollars and you invest them into Vegas?
+What happens if you have billions of dollars, and you invest them into Vegas?

-The ones who enjoyed Vegas more than rest of us were Japanese tourists with their big cameras hanging on their necks.
+The ones who enjoyed Vegas more than the rest of us were Japanese tourists with their big cameras hanging on their necks.
 Smiling faces were all that you could see.
 They followed us everywhere.
 This was what I thought.
 What followed me as well, was the electricity of Vegas, that never ceased to amaze me.
 Lights were everywhere, water was running everywhere.
 This desert was not a desert anymore.

 Arizona gave a good fight with Grand Canyon view and bowl of clouds that gathered inside the canyons.
 We saw real Indian tribes who lived in that territory.
 This place had more mysticism.
 Walls of canyons carried songs of ancient warriors who crossed many lands.

 It was time to face the snow with a shovel.
 Sounds of slot machines were bartered with the sound of our shovels that were cleaning snow out of the garage road.
-Seemed like our jackpot was to get inside the house as soon as possible and have our hot chocolate shots.
+It seemed like our jackpot was to get inside the house as soon as possible and have our hot chocolate shots.

-Our stories never end
+Our stories never end.

 9 years later, in the cafeteria of Azercell (Telecom Company), when 6 call-center operators were having lunch, this city came out as a sudden topic.
 We all stopped eating and looked at each other.
 We laughed hard.
 Every person behind that very table at some point in their lives went to Vegas.
-We shared a common feeling.
+We shared a familiar feeling.
 We knew exactly what each one of us felt.
 Memories started rushing back and forth.
-We could not stop but aww every spot that was mentioned.
+We could not stop but "aww" every spot that was mentioned.
 Every one of us knew what happens in Vegas.
 Everyone one of us knew what should stay there and what should not.

 We were kings, pharaohs, pirates, criminals, dancers, singers and gamblers.
 And now we were call-center operators.
 This is the pure form of irony.
 We finished our lunch and went back to receiving tons of calls.
 As I talked on the phone, I imagined myself sitting with an after shower clothing on the bed.
 I imagined the luxurious room number 47.
-I saw the golden plated interior with vanguard elevators taking me to the slot machines.
+I saw the gold plated interior with vanguard elevators taking me to the slot machines.
 I could hear the sound of coins and spinning reels.
 I could see the card decks flying around poker tables.
 The mug.
 My mug.
 I would sip a good old tea in this mug and victoriously brag about the story of its capitulation.

-Telecom building did not have an art gallery and creative botanic garden.
+Telecom building did not have an art gallery and a creative botanic garden.
 It certainly lacked some stylish statues from Madame Tussauds.
-Our building had no lake in front of it that would dance to a music.
+Our building had no lake in front of it that would dance to music.
 It was just a telecom building.
 It was just a reality.

 Reality sucks when Vegas comes to my mind.